hrishitelang/Police-Activity-Analysis/README.md

 # Police-Activity-Analysis
-In this project, I've applied my knowledge of Python and foundations of pandas by answering interesting questions using the Stanford Open Policing Project dataset.
-I first cleaned the data, and answered main questions such as:
+In this project, I've applied my knowledge of Python and foundations of pandas by answering interesting questions using the Stanford Open Policing Project dataset and the Weather dataset.
+Note that the project only covers Rhode Island as the district of police activity.
+I answered main questions such as:
 1. Does gender really affect who is frisked during a search?
 2. Does gender really affect whose vehicle is searched?
 3. Which gender performs a lot of violations?